-V.-Royal Marine Police.

-Chief Constable and Superintendents.
+V.-Royal Marine Police.Chief Constable and Superintendents.

 36. Cap.-Cap, Forage, universal (Army) pattern.
 Blue cloth, with black mohair band.
 Patent leather chin strap, buttoned to two $\frac{1}{4}$ -inch plain nickel silver buttons.
-The peak to droop at an angle of 45 degrees with one row of silver oak-leaf embroidery.
-The badge to be worn in front on the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.
+The peak to droop at an angle of 45 degrees with a double row of silver oak leaf embroidery for Chief Constable and a single row for Superintendents.
+The badge to be worn in front of the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.

 37. Frock, Serge.-Corps pattern as described in paragraph 10, with the following exceptions:-The buttons to be of the nickel silver R.M.
 Police pattern.
 Nickel silver letters "R.M.P." on shoulder straps.
-Collar badge to be a nickel silver globe and laurel.
+Collar badge-Chief Constable, dark blue velvet gorget patch with silver cord and small nickel silver R.M.P. button; Superintendents, nickel silver globe and laurel.
 Badges of rank-Chief Constable, Crown and two Stars below; Superintendents, Crown and one Star below-in silver embroidery on shoulder straps.